 - to examine selectively and use some of the tools and

-techniques available to solve these practical problems
+techniques available to solve practical problems in software engineering

 - to understand the processes involved in the quality

 - to examine professional issues in a realistic context

 - to prepare students for higher level project work,

 such as the individual Research Project and the Genesys

 ||By the end of this course the students should be able to: